White House seeks answers from China on U.S. woman detained in spy probe

 Gillis said he spoke to his wife in the early days after being taken into custody, with the last conversation on March 23.
 At that time, she gave no indication she had been apprehended by Chinese authorities, he said.

 Phan-Gillis is being held in the southwestern city of Nanning, the family said.
-She had been under house arrest until she was transferred to a detention centre on Saturday, it added.
+She had been under house arrest until she was transferred to a detention center on Saturday, it added.

 It was unclear whether any formal charges have been brought.
 A lawyer working on her case could not be immediately reached.